hashicorp/terraform/website/source/docs/enterprise/runs/variables-and-configuration.html.md

     $ terraform push -name $ATLAS_USERNAME/example -var "private_key=$MY_PRIVATE_KEY"

-`terraform push` any "Environment Variables" to Atlas:
+`terraform push` any "Environment Variables":

     $ TF_VAR_private_key=$MY_PRIVATE_KEY terraform push -name $ATLAS_USERNAME/example

-Alternatively, you can add or update variables manually by going to the "Variables" section of your Atlas Environment and pasting the contents of the file in as the value.
+Alternatively, you can add or update variables manually by going to the "Variables" section of your Environment and pasting the contents of the file in as the value.

 Now, any resource that consumes that variable will have access to the variable value, without having to check the file into version control.
 If you want to run Terraform locally, that file will still need to be passed in as a variable in the CLI.
 View the [Terraform Variable Documentation](https://www.terraform.io/docs/configuration/variables.html) for more info on how to accomplish this.